Epistemic diversity across language models mitigates knowledge collapse: Approach

 Analogous to prior work \cite{herel_collapse_2024, shumailov_ai_2024}, we use Wikitext2 \cite{merity2016pointer} as the original dataset.
-To reduce computational effort during training and generation, we use a randomly sampled subset of two-fifths of the original size (=$N$), while keeping the original Wikitext2 validation and test splits for evaluation.
+To reduce computational effort during training and generation, the primary approach uses a randomly sampled subset of two-fifths of the original size per ecosystem ($N =0.8$M tokens), while keeping the original Wikitext2 validation and test splits for evaluation.
 Using a block size of 128 tokens, the sizes of the training–generation, validation, and test splits correspond to 7,500, 1,900, and 2,200 data points, respectively.

 Our approach for generating the artificial dataset follows a method introduced in prior work \cite{shumailov_ai_2024}.
 For each available token sequence of length 128 in the generation dataset, we prompt the model to generate a continuation sequence of equal length, using a five-way beam search.
 Because we iterate through the entire generation dataset, the model would produce the original generation dataset if it had zero error.
 At each iteration, each model is trained for 5 epochs with a learning rate of $1e^{-5}$ on a training sample of size $n=N/M$, using a block size of 128 tokens.
 The best-performing model on the validation set is preserved for subsequent iterations.